MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 **Learn More:** [Set up Microsoft Graph connectors in the Microsoft 365 admin center](/microsoftsearch/configure-connector)

 ## 3. Can I edit the query string once the connection is published?
-Currently, the capability to edit the query string once the connection is published is not supported.
-You will have to create a new connection.
+Currently, the capability to edit the query string once the connection is published isn't supported.
+You need to create a new connection.
 However, the editability of the query string as a feature is in the roadmap and targeting availability by the end of CY24H2.
 > [!NOTE]
 > * As of publish date, query strings are available for ServiceNow Knowledge, ServiceNow Catalog, Confluence Cloud